-Original UK Final UK Farmers who run healthy farming systems are Farmers who aim to run healthy farming aware of working in a natural system and feel systems are aware of working with nature's that best health is achieved when all domains are part of the system: soil, plants, animals and humans (livestock <-> stockless).
+Original UK Final UK Farmers who run healthy farming systems are Farmers who aim to run healthy farming aware of working in a natural system and feel systems are aware of working with nature's that best health is achieved when all domains systems and feel that best health is achieved are part of the system: soil, plants, animals and when all domains are part of their agrohumans (livestock <-> stockless). ecosystem: soil, plants, animals and humans.